priamai/ctillm/README.md

 modal run -q src.inference --run-folder /runs/<run_tag>
 ```

-The default configuration fine-tunes CodeLlama Instruct 7B on a text-to-SQL dataset for five epochs (takes a few minutes) as a proof of concept.
+The default configuration fine-tunes Llama 7B on the MITRE dataset for five epochs (takes a few minutes) as a proof of concept.
 It uses DeepSpeed ZeRO-3 to shard the model state across 2 A100s.
 Inference on the fine-tuned model displays conformity to the output structure (`[SQL] ... [/SQL]`).
 To achieve better results, you would need to use more data!
 Refer to the full development section below.

 5. (Optional) Launch the GUI for easy observability of training status.